splunk/docker-splunk/docs/advanced/DEPLOYMENT_SERVER.md

 ## Using a Deployment Server
-One of the roles Splunk's Docker image can assume is the `splunk_deployment_server`.
-This is generally a standalone instance that manages configurations and applications across unclustered/unsyncronized members of your deployment.
+One role the Splunk Docker image can assume is the `splunk_deployment_server`.
+This is generally a standalone instance that manages configurations and applications across unclustered/unsynchronized members of your deployment.
 For more detailed information, please see the [architectural overview on the deployment server](https://docs.splunk.com/Documentation/Splunk/latest/Updating/Deploymentserverarchitecture).

 This is particularly helpful and useful in the case of running multiple standalones or forwarders (both universal and heavy forwarders).
 When running a fleet of isolated Splunk containers, it can be a chore to wrangle configurations and maintain consensus so that each instance is provisioned identically.
 This can be solved with the addition of the deployment server - when added to your environment, all non-clustered Splunk roles can register with it to periodically fetch content and maintain a stateful setup.